oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 ### 6.3.8 Spell Check <a id='spell-check'></a>

 If the document language is given it MUST be tested that a spell check for the given language does not find any mistakes.
-The test SHALL be skipped if not document language is set.
-It SHALL fail it the given language is not supported.
+The test SHALL be skipped if the document language is not set.
+It SHALL fail if the given language is not supported.
 The value of `/document/category` SHOULD NOT be tested if the CSAF document does not use the profile "CSAF Base".

 The relevant paths for this test are: